jsbnr/nr-terraform-json-dashboards-native/readme.md

 This example shows how you can use the newrelic_dashboards_json resource to provision dashboards.
 It includes an example for composing a dashboard from configuration, making it easy to build complex dashboards with ease.

 * [dash_basic.tf](dash_basic.tf) - the simplest example, copy your dashboard to clipboard and paste the json into the basic.json file.
-* [dash_replacer.tf](dash_replacer.tf) - this example takes the same dashboard but replaces some values in the title and NRQL account id's.
+* [dash_replacer.tf](dash_replacer.tf) - this example takes the same dashboard but replaces some values in the title and NRQL account id's using replace().
+* [dash_templatefile.tf](dash_templatefile.tf) - this example takes the same dashboard but uses a templatefile() method to set title and NRQL account id's.
 * [dash_composed.tf](dash_composed.tf) - this example shows how a complex dashboard can be built using template iteration.
 Super cool.